Nitrokey/nitrokey-documentation/pro/windows/viscosity-configuration-with-openvpn.md

-# OpenVPN Configuration With Viscosity Client
+# Viscosity Client Configuration with OpenVPN

 This guide will show to configure Viscosity client to connect to an OpenVPN instance, using a [Nitrokey Pro 2](https://shop.nitrokey.com/shop/product/nk-pro-2-nitrokey-pro-2-3) (or [Nitrokey Storage 2](https://shop.nitrokey.com/shop/product/nitrokey-storage-2-56)), and [PKCS#11 authentication](https://openvpn.net/community-resources/how-to/#what-is-pkcs11).